vipi-n/swe-101/lld/desing-patterns.md

 ### Proxy Pattern

-**Purpose:** Provide a surrogate or placeholder to control access to another object.
+**Purpose:** Put a **stand-in object** in front of the real one to control access (lazy load, cache, auth check, etc.).

 **Problem without it:**
-- **Heavy objects load eagerly** — a gallery with 1000 images loads ALL from disk at startup, even if user only views 3
+- Gallery with 1000 images?
+All load from disk at startup — even if user views only 3
-- No way to add **access control** without modifying the original class — violates Single Responsibility
+- Want to add caching/logging/auth?
+Must modify the original class
-- Can't add **caching, logging, or lazy loading** transparently — client code must handle it themselves
+- Client handles network details for remote objects instead of just calling a method
-- Remote objects require the client to handle **network details** directly instead of hiding them behind a local-looking interface
+- **TL;DR:** No way to lazily load, cache, or restrict access without polluting the real class

 **Types:** Virtual proxy (lazy loading), protection proxy (access control), remote proxy (network call).